isomeric/isomer/README.rst

     git clone https://github.com/isomeric/isomer ~/src/isomer
     cd ~/src/isomer
+    git submodule update --init
     sudo ./iso

-Now set up user accounts and directories for your local system:
+Now set up user accounts and directories for your local system and install required software:

 .. code-block:: sh

     sudo iso system all

-This should install the local management tool, which you can use to install your default instance:
+This should install the local management tool, which you can use to create your default instance:

 .. code-block:: sh